 Definition - What does Chromopertubation mean?

-Chromopertubation is a procedure performed in combination with a surgical procedure called laparoscopy to visualize the fallopian tubes with the purpose of assessing their patency (openness) by inserting a dye through the fallopian tubes. ('Chromo' implies color and 'pertubation' is through the tubes.)
-The procedure is typically performed under general anesthesia.
-Chromopertubation with laparoscopy is an essential component of the diagnostic workup of infertility.
+Chromopertubation is a procedure performed in combination with a surgical procedure called laparoscopy to visualize the fallopian tubes with the purpose of assessing their patency or openness by instilling a dye through the tubes to check for any blockages.

 FertilitySmarts explains Chromopertubation